alexander-scott/GravityNinja/README.txt

 Gravity Ninja
 Change Log:
+March 3rd:
+- Fixed the issue where the movement controls would invert

+February 18th:
+- Add an additional camera mode which can be toggled between

+February 16th:
+- Add the score to the HUD
+- Add the timer to the HUD
+- Create the HUD and ensure it stays rotateded correctly

+February 15th:
+- Implement a timer and scoring system

+February 13th:
+- Simplify the collision detection method that's being used

 February 11th:
 - Test and optimise the game for the Vita
 - Redesign and recreate the collision engine